Search Programs

 Step 2: Earn a Veterinary Technician Degree (Two to Four Years)

 After graduating from high school, students are eligible to apply to veterinary degree programs.
 It is important to choose a program that is accredited by the American Veterinary Medical Association (AVMA); otherwise, graduates may not be eligible to become registered veterinary technicians in Kansas.
 Most accredited programs offer an associate-level degree in veterinary technology.
-Associates-level degree programs take two years as a full-time student and three or more years for a part-time student.
+Associate-level degree programs take two years for a full-time student and three or more years for a part-time student.

 Step 3: Pass the VTNE